Exploration-Lab/Eticor-Plus-Plus/README.md

 ## Dataset

-The core dataset `Eticor_plus_plus` contains cultural etiquette statements across five global regions:
+The core dataset `Eticor_plus_plus` can be downloaded from [huggingface](https://huggingface.co/datasets/Exploration-Lab/Eticor-Plus-Plus) to use in experiments.It contains cultural etiquette statements across five global regions:

 - East Asia (EA)
 - Middle East & Africa (MEA)